letorbi/clawtrainer/README.md

 ## Building

-Nappy Fingers uses Apache Cordova to run as a native app, so please make sure that Cordova and its dependencies (Java 8, Gradle) are installed properly.
+Claw Trainer uses Apache Cordova to run as a native app, so please make sure that Cordova and its dependencies (Java 8, Gradle) are installed properly.
 Android Studio should be installed as well.

 Once all build-tools are installed, only the following commands are required to build the Android app: